Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: Discussion

-The question of whether the full deterministic classes $\class{DBA}$, $\class{DCA}$, $\class{DPA}$, $\class{DRA}$, $\class{DSA}$, and $\class{DMA}$ can be learned in the limit using polynomial time and data remains open.
-Another intriguing open question is whether the classes $\class{IB}$, $\class{IC}$, $\class{IP}$, $\class{IR}$, $\class{IS}$, and $\class{IM}$ can be learned by polynomial time algorithms using membership and equivalence queries.
-However, this question is not easier than whether the corresponding deterministic classes can be learned by polynomial time algorithms using membership and equivalence queries, by the result of Bohn and L{\"{o}}ding~\cite{BohnL21}.
+The questions of whether the full deterministic classes $\class{DBA}$, $\class{DCA}$, $\class{DPA}$, $\class{DRA}$, $\class{DSA}$ and $\class{DMA}$ are efficiently teachable or identifiable in the limit using polynomial time and data remain open.
+We note that Bohn and L\"{o}ding~\cite{BohnL22,BohnL23} have recently obtained interesting results for passive learning of \class{DBA} and \class{DPA}, but from characteristic samples of cardinality that may be exponential in the size of the minimal representations in the worst case.
+Thus these results do not settle the question of whether these classes are efficiently teachable or identifiable in the limit using polynomial time and data.
+Another intriguing open question is whether the classes $\class{IBA}$, $\class{ICA}$, $\class{IPA}$, $\class{IRA}$, $\class{ISA}$ and $\class{IMA}$ can be learned by polynomial time algorithms using membership and equivalence queries.
+However, as shown by Bohn and L{\"{o}}ding~\cite{BohnL21}, this question is not easier than whether the corresponding deterministic classes can be learned by polynomial time algorithms using membership and equivalence queries.

-\begin{acks} This research was partly supported by grant 2507/21 from the Israel Science Foundation (ISF). \end{acks}